acute-mountain-sickness-in-spiti-valley

 What is Altitude Sickness?

-In layman’s language, Altitude Sickness is physical distress from difficulty experienced by someone while adjusting to lower oxygen pressure at high altitude.
-Altitude sickness doesn’t usually doesn’t happen until 2500 ft. and as Spiti Valley height of 12,500 ft., so it’s a common problem suffered by a lot of people going up there.
-It’s not like altitude sickness hits off to everyone going up there.
-For people living in places already at a high altitude, getting to Spiti won’t be much of a problem.
-It’s the sudden increase in altitude that starts this sickness.So, for anyone staying in plain areas, this is a common problem.
+In layman's language, Altitude Sickness is physical distress from difficulty experienced by someone while adjusting to lower oxygen pressure at high altitude.
+Altitude sickness doesn't usually doesn't happen until 2500 ft. and as Spiti Valley is at a height of 12,500 ft., so it's a common problem suffered by a lot of people going up there.
+So, is there oxygen problem in Spiti Valley?
+It's not like altitude sickness hits off to everyone going up there.
+For people living in places already at a high altitude, getting to Spiti won't be much of a problem.
+It's the sudden increase in altitude that starts this sickness.So, for anyone staying in plain areas, this is a common problem.

-AMS is the most common type of altitude sickness, caused by reduced air pressure and lower oxygen level in Spiti Valley.
+AMS is the most common type of altitude sickness, caused by reduced air pressure and lower oxygen levels.

 Suggested Read: Soul-Satisfying things to do in Spiti Valley Trip!